xima-media/xima-typo3-frontend-edit/Documentation/Configuration/ExtensionConfiguration.rst

     :Default: 0

     This mode will disable the menu dropdown and use the edit icon button directly as edit link instead

+..  _extconf-useRedirect:

+..  confval:: Redirect
+    :type: boolean
+    :Default: 0

+    Use the redirect option to redirect the edit links, so the full TYPO3 backend is loaded instead of only the edit form